askyel/stuyhs/econ/05:inflation.md

 *if inflation rate is higher than expected* -> borrowers gain
 *if inflation rate is lower than expected* -> lenders gain

+disinflation: process of reducing inflation rate

+### Calculation of Inflation

+aggregate price level = measure of overall prices in economy

+market basket = hypothetical set of consumer purchases of goods and services

+price index = cost of market basket in given year / cost of market basket in base year

+consumer price index: measures cost of market basket of typical urban American family

+producer price index: measures changes in prices of goods and services purchased by producers

+GPA deflator = 100 * nominal GDP / real GDP